Hydrogenated Fatty Acids, Trans Fat and Saturated Fat: Food List

 Coronary Heart Disease: Dietary intake of industrially hydrogenated trans fatty acids has been associated with coronary heart disease.

-The build up of plaque does not only affect the heart, it can affect your brain and other organs too.
+The build-up of plaque does not only affect the heart, but it can also affect your brain and other organs too.
 Studies show that cell membranes can become stiff and rigid with a diet of bad fats.
 If the cell membrane is rigid it is not fluid and cannot function properly.
 Therefore, bad fats can affect our brain function too.

 - Raises bad cholesterol.

 - Lowers good cholesterol.